farhan-mohammed/OMath/README.md

 It's March 2020, there's a pandemic going on, every school is suddenly shut down, and everything is now online.
 Professors are teaching on Zoom and other video calling applications on a 1-week notice without much help from anyone.
 I noticed professors who do not own a writing tablet are using a pdf-viewer and annotating on it as a way to teach on their devices.
 This is not the optimal solution, so I revamped STEM Notes to solve this problem.

-There is where OMath was created.
+This is where OMath was created.

 OMath was designed to be used in a screen share type of lecture, where the professor can upload pictures of their questions, add notes and then attempt to solve it using a drawing pad.
 I wanted this process to be as seamless as possible, so I added features such as uploading images and text, and being able to edit LaTeX on screen.
 I removed several features from the original application and made it a sole web application.